 Empowering Personal, Social & Ecological Well-being, since 1980

-Marta Swain is creator of Interplay - a uniquely creative methodology of inquiry, observation and interpretation to celebrate life and the principles of ecology that support all life.
+Marta Swain is creator of Interplay - a uniquely creative methodology of inquiry, observation and interpretation that celebrates life and explores the principles of ecology that support all life.
 Marta's consultations & interactive workshops have served educational, recreational, and business organizations since 1980, (see Vitae below).

-Interplay is a holistic, systems-based process that uses design and language to engage participants in personal and collaborative exploration of how we experience and can generate reciprocal value from understanding partnership, diversity, interdependence, carrying capacity, and the flow of energy & information.
-Participants develop a personal context for what sustainability is and can be, developing their unique capacity to improve quality of life for self, society and the interdependent system of life on Earth.
+Interplay is a holistic, systems-based process that uses design and language to engage participants in personal and collaborative exploration of how we can create reciprocally rewarding influence in our lives through understanding partnership, diversity, interdependence, carrying capacity, and the flow of energy & information.
+Participants develop a personal context for recognizing themselves as part of Nature, exploring what sustainability is and can be, and developing their unique potential to improve quality of life for self, society and the interdependent system of life on Earth.

 - Facilitates (re)discovery of ourselves, our lives, our organizations and our communities, as nature/part of nature.